ronamit/colon3d/README.md

 ## Code use examples

+* Here are common examples of how to use the code.
+See the code for more details on the arguments.
-* activate the conda environment and go to the main project dir.
+* First, activate the conda environment and go to the main project dir.
 * Importing a frame sequence output from the unity simulator, with 200 frames limit

 ```bash